-All Faculty members serve as Departmental Advisors.
-At the time of admission, a primary advisor is assigned.
-Once enrolled, a student is encouraged to select an advisor from their primary area of interest.
-Students work with their advisor to create a customized Plan of Study which guides course selection during the program and becomes the basis of the Senior Evaluation for graduation.
+All Faculty members serve as Departmental Advisers.
+At the time of admission you are assigned a primary adviser.
+Once enrolled, students are encouraged to select an adviser from their primary area of interest.
+Students work with their adviser to create a customized Plan of Study.
+This becomes the basis of the Senior Evaluation for graduation.

 What is a Plan of Study?

-A Plan of Study should be designed with a faculty advisor by the time a student reaches 90 University credits.
-The Plan of Study lists all the courses to be taken in the Art Department by Studio, Art Education and Art History majors up to graduation.
-It may be revised with the consent of the faculty advisor but must be finalized by the time of Senior Evaluation.
+A student should have a Plan of Study by the time they reach 90 University credits.
+It lists all the courses for that student to take in the Art & Art History Department until graduation.
+It may be revised with their advisor but must be final upon Senior Evaluation.

 How do I do a Senior Evaluation?

 Two quarters before graduation, the Registrar will send you a notice to get a Senior Evaluation.
 First see your advisor to update your Plan of Study.
 Bring that to the department office, who will get it completed and signed.
 Take the signed Senior Evaluation form and Plan of Study along with the Application for Graduation form to the Registrar's office.